Alef-Burzmali/netbox-data-flows/docs/quick-start.md

 > Because we have disabled the group "Acme Inc. external access", the data flow it contains is marked as *Disabled (Inherited)*.
 > The data flow "Internal access to Acme backend API" also appears *Disabled*: its groups are all enabled, but the data flow was disabled directy.

 The "Targets" tab in the data flow's detailed view can be used to resolve the object aliases and display the list of all IP address, ranges and prefixes in this data flow.
-The list displays when possible some context, e.g.: the device to which the IP is assigned or the VLAN a prefix is part of.

 ![Targets tab of a data flow showing all its components](media/tuto-dataflow-targets.png)